DataFire/DataFire/README.md

 Instagram &bull; Gmail &bull; Google Analytics &bull; YouTube

 Each integration provides a set of composable actions.
-New actions can be built by combining existing actions, NodeJS, and external libraries.
+New actions can be built by combining existing actions, JavaScript, and external libraries.

 Actions are driven by JavaScript Promises, and can be triggered by an HTTP endpoint, on a schedule, or manually.